About Plan Review

 Can I submit plans and specifications electronically?

-We currently are not able to accept full submissions of plans and specifications electronically.
+We currently are not able to accept submissions of plans and specifications electronically.
 However, addendums or minor modifications to plans may be submitted electronically as e-mail attachments or by fax provided that they are easily readable.
 Plan sheets must be sized to print on 11-inch by 17-inch paper.

 How long is a report on plans valid?